Nature

 Purpose

-Haw Ridge park is 780 acres.
+Haw Ridge Park is 780 acres.
 It was donated to the City of Oak Ridge in 1972 by the Department of the Interior for recreational use.

 Activities